Melvinmm123/Capstone/README.md

   git clone https://github.com/Melvinmm123/Capstone.git
   cd Capstone

 Install Python Dependencies: The project requires Python 3.8 or higher.
 All required libraries are listed in requirements.txt.
-Install them using the following command:!pip install -r requirements.txt
+Install them using the following command: pip install -r requirements.txt

-- **Data Preparation:
+- Data Preparation:
 The dataset is already provided in the data/ directory, so no external downloading is required.

-- **Generate Annotations: The scripts/rule_based_labeling.ipynb notebook applies rule-based labeling to the raw NIFTY50 data to generate annotated images for training.
+- Generate Annotations: The scripts/rule_based_labeling.ipynb notebook applies rule-based labeling to the raw NIFTY50 data to generate annotated images for training.
-- Run this notebook first:
+Run this notebook first:
 In Jupyter, navigate to the scripts/ directory and open rule_based_labeling.ipynb.
 Run all cells in the notebook.
 This will process the data/raw/nifty50 file, generate candlestick pattern labels

-- **Training/Testing Demo Scripts
+- Training/Testing Demo Scripts
 The project includes notebooks for exploratory data analysis (EDA), baseline models, and the main training/testing pipeline.
 Run them in the following order to replicate the results:

-- **Exploratory Data Analysis: To explore the dataset and visualize candlestick patterns:
+- Exploratory Data Analysis: To explore the dataset and visualize candlestick patterns:
 In Jupyter, navigate to notebooks/ and open eda.ipynb.
 Run all cells to generate visualizations of the data

-- **Baseline Models: To evaluate the baseline performance of YOLOv8 and CrossViT:
+- Baseline Models: To evaluate the baseline performance of YOLOv8 and CrossViT:
 Navigate to baselines/ and open yolov8_baseline.ipynb.
 Run all cells to train and test the YOLOv8 baseline model on the annotated images.
 Open crossvit_baseline.ipynb.
 Run all cells to train and test the CrossViT baseline model for classification.

-- **Main Training and Testing: The core implementation is in the code/ directory:
+- Main Training and Testing: The core implementation is in the code/ directory:
-YOLOv8 Training and Validation:
+-YOLOv8 Training and Validation:
 Navigate to code/ and open yolov8.ipynb.
 Run all cells to train YOLOv8 on the annotated images, validate the model, and generate predictions.

-CrossViT Training and Validation:
+-CrossViT Training and Validation:
 Open code/crossvit.ipynb.
 Run all cells to train CrossViT for classifying candlestick patterns, validate the model, and generate results.